 Market logic: shorter feedback loops, stronger credibility

 Automation reduces reporting latency and cost per observation.
-The return shows up as avoided losses, pinpoint enforcement, and fewer “unknowns” in budgeting.
+The return shows up as avoided losses, targeted enforcement, and fewer “unknowns” in budgeting.
 Enforcement teams concentrate on hotspots instead of patrolling at random.
 Restoration projects adopt test‑and‑learn cadences.
 Donors fund time series, not anecdotes.

 Run conservation like incident response